-Details of matters reserved to the Board and delegated to Management are outlined in the Board Charter.
+Details of matters reserved to the Board and delegated to management are outlined in the Board Charter.
 A copy of the Board Charter is publically available on the Company's website.

-The Company undertakes appropriate checks before appointing a person or putting forward to security holders a candidate for election, as a Director; and provides security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a Director.
+The Company undertakes appropriate checks before appointing a person or putting forward to security holders a candidate for election as a Director'; and provides security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a Director.

 The Company undertakes a periodical review evaluating the Board members.
-The Chairman prepares a questionnaire and asks the Directors and Company Secretary to complete their written response.
-The responses are reviewed and discussed at appropriate Board meetings.
+A questionnaire is distributed and the Directors and Company Secretary provide a written response.
+The responses are reviewed and discussed at a Board meeting.
 The Board review was completed during the reporting period.